 Hummus, the Arabic word for chickpea, is a staple food of Middle Eastern cuisine.
 It's an easy and healthy snack, appetizer, or dip made of chickpeas, sesame paste, lemon juice, garlic, herbs, and seasonings.
 It's generally served with cut up vegetables such as carrot sticks, celery, cucumbers, tomatoes, and radishes along with warm rounds of pita bread or homemade pita chips.
 And it's a fixture on any Middle Eastern mezze platter.

 Much like the other well known Middle Eastern dip, tahini, hummus is endlessly versatile.
 The traditional chickpeas can be replaced with other beans such as white beans, black beans, or fava beans.
 The tahini can be omitted for people with sesame allergies and the spices and seasonings can be altered in a huge variety of ways with the addition of cumin, oregano, sumac, red pepper flakes, za'atar, smoked paprika, and rosemary.

 Hummus also lends itself to many types of additions on top of the normal lineup of ingredients.
-Some fun flavors include roasted red pepper, roasted garlic, sun dried tomato, spinach, feta cheese, kalamata olives, peanut butter, yogurt, almond butter, pumpkin, sweet potato, soybean, tomato basil, walnuts, roasted eggplant, zucchini, jalapeno, chipotle, artichoke, and cranberry.
+Some fun flavors include roasted red pepper, roasted garlic, sun dried tomato, spinach, feta cheese, kalamata olives, peanut butter, chocolate, yogurt, almond butter, pumpkin, sweet potato, soybean, tomato basil, walnuts, roasted eggplant, zucchini, jalapeno, chipotle, artichoke, and cranberry.